Streamline-TS/mcp-runner/ARCHITECTURE.md

 ## SSE Proxy Architecture

 The SSE Proxy module (`src/sse_proxy/`) enables web clients to interact with MCP servers through an HTTP interface and Server-Sent Events (SSE).
 It serves as a bridge between web applications and the MCP protocol, translating HTTP requests into MCP operations.
-This implementation uses Actix Web for improved performance, reliability, and maintainability.
+Built on Actix Web, it provides a unified JSON-RPC communication channel with high performance, reliability, and maintainability.

 ### Key Components